Judge Livid His Order on Mail Ballots Went Ignored

 “It just leaves a bad taste in everyone’s mouth, for the clock to run out, game’s over,” the judge said.

-Justice Department attorney Borson, whom Sullivan said had been a “straight shooter” through the entire litigation, admitted the government was in the wrong.
+Borson, whom Sullivan said had been a “straight shooter” through the entire litigation, admitted the government was in the wrong.

 “I agree that we absolutely should have informed you earlier,” he said.

-Sullivan has ordered the government to produce a witness from the Postal Service to testify on the failure to carry out the sweeps, and on 300,000 ballots that cannot currently be tracked — having been scanned entering postal facilities but not scanned out en route to their final destination.
+There is no digital trail to follow because postal workers had been removing ballots from the mail stream to ensure timely processing before Election Day, at times handling them manually and delivering them to elections boards without a final destination scan, he testified.

-The postal service claims the data reflecting the missing ballots is not an indicator of poor delivery performance.
-The Justice Department has repeatedly stressed that the outbound scan never happened because postal workers had been removing ballots from the mail stream, at times manually postmarking them, to ensure timely processing before Election Day.
+“We did that intentionally so we could expedite the delivery, not to cause somebody to think it’s lost,” Bray said.

-In daily hearings and court filings, the government has said the decision came down to either digitally tracking the ballots or ensuring timely delivery — and it chose the latter.
+In daily hearings and court filings, the government has said the decision came down to either tracking the ballots or ensuring timely delivery — and it chose the latter.

 The NAACP and advocacy group Vote Forward, both suing the USPS over policies they said would delay election-mail delivery, objected to what they called the “evolving nature” of the government’s explanations for how it is tracking ballots.